mdolab/pyoptsparse/paper/paper.md

 During the optimization, a history file can be stored to record the optimization history, which can be used both for post-processing and for performing an optimization hot-start.
 A graphical user interface application is also provided to interactively plot various quantities over an optimization.

-pyOptSparse is a fork of pyOpt [@Perez2012], and as the name suggests, its primary motivation is to support the use of sparse linear and nonlinear constraints.
-This sets itself apart from other optimization frameworks such as SciPy [@SciPy] and NLopt [@NLopt], and is more tailored to gradient-based optimizations of large-scale problems with sparse constraints. pyOptSparse considers optimization problems of the form
+pyOptSparse considers optimization problems of the form
 \begin{align*}
 \text{minimize}\quad & f(x)\\